 Dan M. Goebel

 Dan M. Goebel received a B.S. in physics, an M.S. in electrical engineering, and a Ph.D. in applied plasma physics from the University of California, Los Angeles, in 1977, 1978 and 1981 respectively.
 He is a Fellow and Senior Research Scientist at the Jet Propulsion Laboratory, and an Adjunct Professor of Electrical Engineering and Aerospace Engineering at UCLA.
 He is a Member of the National Academy of Engineering, a Fellow of the National Academy of Inventors, Fellow of the IEEE, Fellow of the AIAA, Fellow of the American Physical Society (APS) and former Chair of the AIAA Electric Propulsion Committee and the IEEE EDS Vacuum Devices Technical Committee.
-He holds 55 patents and is the author of over 150 technical journal papers, 185 conference papers, 11 book chapters, and one book (with I.Katz) Fundamentals of Electric Propulsion, John Wiley and Sons, NJ 2008.
+He holds 59 patents and is the author of over 150 technical journal papers, 175 conference papers, 11 book chapters, and two textbooks on Electric Propulsion published in 2008 and 2023.
 He is an internationally recognized expert in electric propulsion, microwave sources, advanced plasma sources and high voltage engineering.
 At JPL he is the Chief Engineer of the Psyche Discovery Mission, he does research and development in ion and Hall thrusters for deep space solar electric propulsion missions, and he applies his expertise in electrostatic discharges, microwave devices, power systems and communications systems to JPL projects.

 Education: